Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?: Introduction

+Obedience is critical for practical applications.
+First, it is essential for safety: if identical prompts yield unpredictable results, AI systems cannot be trusted in automated pipelines.
+Second, in domains like medical imaging, any deviation from instructions introduces data corruption.
+For instance, if a model is asked to ``mark all regions with density above threshold X'' but injects false information into diagnostic data, may causing serious medical accidents.
+While harness engineering has recently explored this area from a similar perspective~\cite{202603.1756}, it focuses primarily on external control mechanisms for agent AI.
+In contrast, our work aims to investigate the native internal capabilities of the model.
+By shifting the focus from external constraints to internal mechanisms, we can fundamentally reveal the source of deterministic outputs.
+Furthermore, this approach provides a potential foundation for the evolution of harness engineering.

+Our work focuses on deterministic tasks, specifically L4, with L4 designated as the research foundation for L5.
+In constructing the benchmark, we carefully balanced the characteristics of natural language processing and computer vision tasks.
+Given that the fundamental units of vision (pixels) far exceed those of language (tokens) in scale, for instance, a $512 \times 512$ image contains 262,144 pixels, whereas a comparable token count is rare and difficult to evaluate, visual control presents a more rigorous challenge for deterministic generation.
+Therefore, we select visual tasks as our baseline and propose Violin, which comprises three deterministic obedience tasks: pure color generation, image mask, and geometry shape generation.
+These tasks maintain zero- or low-entropy characteristics, yielding nearly deterministic outputs.
+Leveraging the Violin benchmark, we evaluate the obedience capabilities of existing open-source and closed-source models.

-\begin{itemize} \item \textbf{Obedience Concept and Framework}: We are the first to formalize the concept of AI Obedience, establishing a hierarchical grading system with Level $0\sim5$.
+Overall, the primary contributions of this work are threefold: \begin{itemize} \item \textbf{Obedience Concept and Framework}: We are the first to formalize the concept of AI Obedience, establishing a hierarchical grading system with Level $0\sim5$.
 Within this framework, we conduct case studies to present key observations and formulate hypotheses.

-\item \textbf{A High-Level Visual Obedience Benchmark}: To bridge the gap in high-level evaluation, we introduce VIOLIN, the first systematic benchmark dedicated to Level 4 Obedience.
+\item \textbf{Violin Benchmark:}: To bridge the gap in high-level evaluation, we introduce Violin, the first systematic benchmark dedicated to Level 4 Obedience.
 This includes a dataset featuring six variations and a dual-metric suite measuring {color precision} and {color purity}.

-\item \textbf{Empirical Analysis and Discovery}: Through extensive experiments, we find that existing models struggle with high-level obedience.
-Our results indicate that increasing task-specific data alone cannot fully bridge this gap, highlighting the inherent challenge. \end{itemize}
+\item \textbf{Empirical Analysis and Discovery}: We evaluated existing models using the proposed Violin benchmark, revealing that closed-source models generally outperform open-source models.
+We also observed a consistent correlation between the metrics on our benchmark and those on natural images, further validating the practical value of Violin. \end{itemize}